 The subject of the psychological effects of legal disputes is a study in itself.
-It is a complex area that involves a variety of topics, issues and concerns.
-For example, in the area of stress caused to children by the experience of preparing and giving evidence in court, some writers feel that there is little research to support the assertion that children do in fact suffer some form of trauma from this experience.
+It is a complex area that involves a variety of topics, issues, and concerns.
+For example, on the issue of stress caused to children by the experience of preparing and giving evidence in court, some writers feel that there is little research to support the assertion that children do in fact suffer some form of trauma from this experience.

-In my experience, I know for fact that not only children but also adults find the legal process, especially testifying, a difficult and stressful experience.
-This article is devoted to the specific issues of stress management and overcoming fear of courts, judges, lawyers and litigants.
+In my experience as a lawyer handling child protection cases in Toronto, Ontario, I know for fact that not only children but also adults find the legal process, especially testifying, a difficult and stressful experience.
+This article is devoted to the specific issues of stress management and overcoming fear of courts, judges, lawyers, and litigants.

 For the more serious cases, the first reaction to the emergence of a sudden legal problem or dispute is disbelief, shock, numbness.
-If you are named as a defendant in a law suit, you know you have been sued, but the mind blocks the reality of the situation.
+If you are named as a defendant in a lawsuit or a respondent in a child protection case involving the local child protection agency, you know you have been sued, but the mind blocks the reality of the situation.
 It is even possible to be defiant, or even cheerful, and to go about your activities as if nothing has happened.
 Sometimes the initial reaction may be total indifference.
-On occasion people would come to my office with a Statement of Claim hidden in their briefcase.
-The interview would proceed as if they have a minor problem which will go away if they just do nothing.
+On occasion, people would come to my office with a Statement of Claim hidden in their briefcase.
+The interview will proceed as if they have a minor problem which will go away if they just do nothing.
 I was oblivious to the fact that they were being sued until, upon meticulous questioning, they would reluctantly reveal that they had received some papers.
 The mind denies what it cannot process.